Helsinki Day Trip

 Click here to see our full Trip Itinerary: Travel Plans – Baltic Trip to Estonia, Finland & Russia

 Our day in Helsinki began by taking the ferry from Tallinn, Estonia.
 There are three ferry companies offering a range of travel options and it’s only a 2 hour trip.
 This make’s it simple to see two European capitals over a long weekend.
 The first ferry of the day will get you to Helsinki by 8:30am and the last one back to Tallinn leaves Finland at 10:30pm.

 You can easily do a day trip to Helsinki and stay in Tallinn for your entire trip.
 We had a train to Saint Petersburg from Helsinki the next morning so we stayed in Helsinki overnight.
 Regardless, we were pleasantly surprised by the comfort of the ferry which was more like a cruise ship.
 It was great having breakfast on the ferry because we could hit the ground running when we arrived.

-We Loved Tallinn by the way: Tallinn, Estonia is Awesome!
+We Loved Tallinn by the way!
+Click here for our guide to Tallinn: Tallinn, Estonia is Awesome!
 You Should Go.
 Here is Why.